lxqt/lxqt-wayland-session/README.md

 * Sway
 * Hyprland

+At startup default configuration files for compositors will be copied to `$XDG_CONFIG_HOME/lxqt/wayland` directory if not existing.

 ### Compiling source code

-Runtime dependencies are xdg-user-dirs, [liblxqt](https://github.com/lxqt/liblxqt), [qtxdg-tools](https://github.com/lxqt/qtxdg-tools) and layer-shell-qt.
+Runtime dependencies are [liblxqt](https://github.com/lxqt/liblxqt)and [lxqt-session](https://github.com/lxqt/lxqt-session).
 Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.